 For instance, the punch tool is designed so that it can accommodate long hair.
 Instead of rotating, it oscillates so that the shaft of the hair does not wrap around the follicle.
 For this reason, you can expect to pay more for a long hair transplant.

 Keep in mind that prices can vary depending on the number of grafts you need and the surgical technique (traditional FUE or DHI).
 The location of the clinic will further impact the cost.

 And lastly, you should know that surgeons who perform long hair transplants need to be very experienced.
 Otherwise, the surgery won’t be a success.
-And the surgeon’s expertise will determine the overall cost of your package.
+And the surgeon’s expertise will determine the overall cost of your medical travel plan.

 Doesn’t Prevent Shock Loss